krutikabapat/krutikabapat.github.io/_posts/2019-09-21-Generative-Vs-Discriminative-Models.md

 things it sees.

 For example suppose we have model A which can learn features of fruits such as color, texture, shape etc and other model B learns only the features which help to easily classify them like their color.
+Model A is a generative model and model B is a discriminative model.

 The geneartive models learn the joint probability distribution p(x,y) and a discriminative model basically learns the conditional probability distribution p(y|x).A generative algorithm models how the data was generated in order to categorize a signal whereas a discriminative model does not care about how the data was generated, it simply categorizes a given signal.